Shaina-Sarika/Ginger-Up/README.md

    npm start
    ```

-8. Open your web browser and visit `http://localhost:3000` to access Foodie Delights.
+8. Open your web browser and visit `http://localhost:3000` to access Ginger Up.

 ## Contributing

 We welcome contributions from the open-source community.
 If you find any issues or want to enhance the website's functionality, feel free to submit a pull request.

-## License

-Foodie Delights is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact Us

-If you have any questions, suggestions, or feedback, please don't hesitate to [contact us](mailto:contact@foodiedelights.com).
+If you have any questions, suggestions, or feedback, please don't hesitate to [contact us](mailto:shainasarika@gmail.com).

 Happy cooking and bon appétit! 🍽️